microsoft/semantic-kernel/docs/decisions/0045-kernel-content-graduation.md

 ### Problems

 1. Current `ImageContent` does not derive from `BinaryContent`
-2. Has an undesireable behavior allowing the same instance to have distinct `DataUri` and `Data` at the same time.
+2. Has an undesirable behavior allowing the same instance to have distinct `DataUri` and `Data` at the same time.
 3. `Uri` property is used for both data uri and referenced uri information
 4. `Uri` does not support large language data uri formats.
 5. Not clear to the `sk developer` whenever the content is readable or not.